dl-solarity/docs/docs/reference/contracts/contracts-registry/AbstractContractsRegistry.md

 2) Making the system contracts-interchangeable
 3) Simplifying the contracts management and deployment

-The ContractsRegistry acts as a Transparent proxy deployer.
+The ContractsRegistry acts as a TransparentProxy deployer.
 One can add proxy-compatible implementations to the registry and deploy proxies to them.
-Then these proxies can be upgraded easily using the ContractsRegistry.
+Then these proxies can be upgraded easily using the provided interface.
 The ContractsRegistry itself can be deployed behind a proxy as well.

 The dependency injection system may come in handy when one wants to substitute a contract `A` with a contract `B` (for example contract `A` got exploited) without a necessity of redeploying the whole system.
 One would just add a new `B` contract to a ContractsRegistry and re-inject all the required dependencies.
-Dependency injection mechanism also works with factories.
+Dependency injection mechanism is also meant to be compatible with factories.

-The management is simplified because all of the contracts are now located in a single place.
+Users may also fetch all the contracts present in the system as they are now located in a single place.
 ## Events info

 ### ContractAdded